FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 While there is value in having certifications such as SOC 2 or ISO 27001 they do not guarantee security.
 For example the 2017 attack on Experian that resulted in the loss of 147 million records happened while the company had ISO 27001 certification.
-The cost of many of these certifications is not comenserate with the benefit we or our clients would receive given the low risk nature of our solution.
+The cost of many of these certifications is not commensurate with the benefit we or our clients would receive given the low risk nature of our solution.

 __How do you determine/manage security concerns__